N0Heart/DiscordB/readme.txt

 - To play music:
 	- make sure you are in a discord audio channel and that the bot is not already playing music in your channel.
-	- type !play followed by a link to a YouTube song
+	- type !play followed by a link to a YouTube song.
+(I have found that other sites such as soundcloud will work as well.
+Feel free to experiment with other websites.
+Just use a link that goes directly to the song.

 - To pause music:
 	- type !pause